IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 The fact that the sample covers only a fraction of the population is, of course, no news, and the solution is standard: one has to infer the net promoter score for the population given the sample and domain knowledge.
-This is what was done in the [previous article][article] for one grouping factor.
+This is what was done in the [previous article][article] for one grouping variable.
 However, due to participation bias, additional measures are needed as follows.

 Taking inspiration from political science, we proceed in two steps.

 1. Using an adequate model, $$K = \prod_i m_i$$ net promoter scores are
-   inferred—one for each cell, that is, for each combination of the levels of the grouping factors.
+   inferred—one for each cell, that is, for each combination of the values of the grouping variables.

 2. The $$\prod_i m_i$$ “cell-scores” are combined to produce $$\sum_i m_i$$
-   “level-scores”—one for each level of each factor.
+   “value-scores”—one for each value of each variable.
 This is done in such a way that the contribution of each cell to the score is equal to the relative size of that cell in the population given by Equation (4).

+The two steps are discussed in the following two subsections.

+## Model

 Step 1 can, in principle, be undertaken by any model of choice.
 A prominent candidate is multilevel multinomial regression, which is what we shall explore.